jmoldow/jmoldow-python3-async-tutorial/README.md

 model of what these things actually meant, how they worked at runtime, or how one would write or run asynchronous code.

-One weekend I immersed myself fully in the [CPython source code][] until, after two days, I finally emerged with a decent understanding of what was going on with those features.
+After many attempts, with the help of reading the [CPython source code][], I've finally developed a decent understanding of what is going on with those features.
+Since I personally had trouble learning via the existing documentations and conference talk videos, I'm hoping that this tutorial can make the topic more accessible to others who might not understand it yet.

 This tutorial is meant to cement my own understanding of async programming in Python, as well as to augment the existing body of documentation on these subjects, since I personally found them to be lacking for beginners.

+We'll start from simple generators, moving to `yield from` syntax, and then to coroutines.
+From there we'll show how the language was extended with async/await syntax and native coroutines, and then finally we'll look at how the asyncio library executes these coroutines via its event loop.

 [PEP 3156]: <https://www.python.org/dev/peps/pep-3156/> 'PEP 3156 -- Asynchronous IO Support Rebooted: the "asyncio" Module'
 [PEP 492]: <https://www.python.org/dev/peps/pep-0492/> 'PEP 492 -- Coroutines with async and await syntax'